Summary: Residential Electrical Load Calculator, Online and Interactive provides accurate panel load calculations.

 The calculations conform to the national electrical codes which focus on required loads and factoring in the appliance and motor equipment.
 The question mark help buttons will assist you with detailed information about typical equipment loads which may be selected in the various drop down menus.

 This Residential Electrical Load Calculator is Pre-Loaded with electrical information for you to chose from.
 Please use additional Question Mark Buttons for more specific information.
-For your continuance the Update and Calculate Buttons will Recalculate the entire form.
+For your convenience the Update and Calculate Buttons will Recalculate the entire form.

 IMPORTANT: